|

 Students study different schools of art including: Realism, Primitivism, Impressionism, Post-Impressionism, Pointillism, Cubism, Surrealism, Expressionism, Fauvism, and Abstract Art.
 They practice pointillistic painting, cubist portraits, surrealistic drawing, and creating 3-D masks.

-Objective: To learn about the movement in art history from ROMANTICISM to REALISM, and to review elements and principles of art in the context of these movements.
-The study of REALISM will prepare the students to study the different modern art movements that followed Realism, as covered in later sets. - Set B: Lesson: Impressionism (and Post-Impressionism) / Project: Pointillistic Painting
+Objective: To learn about the movement in art history from Romanticism to Realism, and to review elements and principles of art in the context of these movements.
+The study of Realism will prepare the students to study the different modern art movements that followed Realism, as covered in later sets. - Set B: Lesson: Impressionism and Post-Impressionism / Project: Pointillistic Painting

-Objective: To introduce Surrealism through the works of selected artists and to gain an understanding of the meaning of surrealism. - Set E: Lesson: Expressionism (and Fauvism) / Project: Mask Project Part 1
+Objective: To introduce Surrealism through the works of selected artists and to gain an understanding of the meaning of Surrealism. - Set E: Lesson: Expressionism and Fauvism / Project: Mask Project Part 1

 5th grade - American Art